grokit/dcore/system_setup/README.md

+# TODO

-# TODO: make this module auto-install for nodes like rPI
+- make this module auto-install for nodes like rPI

-Goal is to git clone dcore, then have all the scripts available and common functionalities run in cron.
+    - Goal is to git clone dcore, then have all the scripts available and common functionalities run in cron.

-## Todo: code this

-- apt-get:
-    vim
-    git

 - add PYTHONPATH dcore